abhayrobotics/stocks-dashboard/README.md

 -   search Api request
 -   creating 2nd api if first api limit crossed.
 -   setup redux store
+-   Search flow
     -   adding search data in stockslice in stockList variable using useDispatch(addStcockList(json))
     -   using the data to show data in Suggestion component using useSelector
+    -   using onclick method to save the symbol in redux store stockname